glenn20/mp-image-tool-esp32/README.md

   - `--write bootloader=bootloader.bin` : load a new bootloader from file
   - `--erase nvs,otadata` : erase partitions

+When operating on micropython firmware files, `mp-image-tool-esp32` will create a copy of the firmware file with the partition table and partition contents modified according to the options provided.
+The original firmware file is not modified in any way.
+If no modification options are given, it will print the partition table of `filename`.

 ### Operations on serial-attached esp32 devices

 Use `mp-image-tool-esp32 u0` to operate on the esp32 device attached to